 Here are a few examples of trees that are good for in-ground pool landscaping:

 - Japanese maple (Acer palmatum)

 And a few trees that’ll have you skimming more often than swimming:

 When adding bushes or flowering plants to your in-ground pool area, it’s always a good idea to look for vibrant, colorful plants that will complement the bright blue of the pool water.
 Choose plants of several different colors and textures to take your pool’s landscape from monotonous to audacious.

-Some common favorites for a poolside pop of color include hydrangeas, hibiscus, and the bird of paradise.
+Some common favorites for a poolside pop of color include:

-For a natural look that’s easy to care for, try lining your pool with a “bed head”-style garden, a garden that grows wildly and randomly, just like a scenic field of wildflowers.
+For a natural look that’s easy to care for, try lining your pool with a “bed head”-style garden, a garden that grows wildly and randomly, just like a scenic field of wildflowers and evergreens.

 A container garden (potted plants arranged in a cohesive design) might be a good layout choice if your pool is surrounded by hardscapes that make planting in the ground difficult or impossible.

 Succulent Garden and Other Plant Options